Contact Us for a Free Consultation (213) 542-0979

 Blog

-Probation Searches of Your Home in Los Angeles
+Probation Searches of Your Home

 Posted by Ronald D. Hedding, ESQ. | Oct 02, 2019

-The way that it works is, the probation department can come to your home.
+The way that it works is that the probation department can come to your home.
 They'll typically bring the police with them.
 They'll come in and search your home, making sure that you're abiding by the terms and conditions of your probation, number one.
 And number two, they're going to make sure that you're not doing anything illegal in your home.

 Well, because they can.
-If you're going to let someone who's on probation stay in your home, you run the risk that some of your stuff might get searched and you might end up getting arrested.
-What if the probationer hides a gun in your room and it's an assault rifle?
+If you're going to let someone who's on probation stay in your home, you run the risk that some of your stuff might get searched, and you might end up getting arrested.
+What if the probationer hides a gun in your room, and it's an assault rifle?
 Now, you're in a position where they're going to charge you potentially with the possession of that assault rifle, in my example.

-Search of Your Car and Person
+Search for Your Car and Person

 But these people who are on felony probation and live in a home where there's a gun are just asking to be arrested and charged with a new felony and go to state prison.
 Because even though the gun may not be yours, if the gun's in the home, there's an argument that you have constructed possession of the gun, and therefore, not only have you violated probation, but you've violated a law because anybody who has a felony conviction can never own, use or possess a gun in California.